bolt-observer/agent/README.md

 For CoreLightning it will use UNIX domain socket.
 It will try to use `~/.lightning/bitcoin/lightning-rpc`.
 If that file exists program will default to CoreLightning so if have LND installed on the node too and do not want to use CLN there is a flag
 `--ignorecln`.
 You can manually override name of UNIX domain socket using `--rpcserver` flag (e.g., `--rpcserver /storage/cln/socket`).
-Make sure that user using which agent is running has correct permissions to access the socket.
+Make sure agent is running with correct permissions to access the socket.

 There is support for remote connections via commando plugin but you cannot use that option via command-line flags at the moment.
 We suggest to use
 `socat` utility if you wish to monitor a remote CLN node.